-Though not always timetabled, M6-10 will every year be completing one or more projects leading towards the M10 personal project.
+Though not always timetabled, M1-M5will every year be completing one or more projects leading towards the M5 personal project.
 These projects include, but are not limited to, FLL (First LEGO League), project theme weeks, projects initiated by Billund School District such as BBE (Billund Builds Energy), projects fostered by field trips, etc.